Medial-EarlySign/MR_Wiki/Medial Tools/Deprecated/actions_index.md

-# Guide for Common Actions
+# Actions Index

 ## Overview

-This guide summarizes frequent tasks and workflows for working with MedSamples, models, and repositories.
+This guide summarizes some tasks and workflows for working with MedSamples, models, and repositories.
 Each section provides a brief description and links to detailed instructions or related tools.

 ---